 A therapeutic relationship, when it works, can provide a safer platform from which one can explore and reflect on one's difficulties.
 Through being given space to listen to their voice, opinions and needs, people can activate and use their own healing powers.

-Sessions are held in North West London, NW6 within easy reach of Central London and in close proximity to the areas of Queens Park, West and South Hampstead, Willesden Green and Kilburn.
+Therapy and clinical supervision sessions take place in North West London, NW6 within easy reach of Central London and in close proximity to the areas of Queens Park, West and South Hampstead, Willesden Green and Kilburn.
 Queens Park is a vibrant area in NW London with a strong ethos of community, multicultural living and a tradition of harbouring cutting edge political and philosophical thinkers from many fields.
 Kilburn, Queens Park and West Hampstead have a distinct international and cosmopolitan vibe in NW6 where for many years, people from all over the world have lived harmoniously with one another.
 I offer psychotherapy in Queens Park which takes into account this sociocultural milieu as well as its more recent political context.

 Length and Frequency